fuse-open/docs/articles/preview-and-export/signing.md

 ### Troubleshooting

-Error messages such as `No matching provisioning profiles found` are usually resolved automatically just by opening the generated Uno project in Xcode once by building with `-adebug`.
+Error messages such as `No matching provisioning profiles found` are usually resolved automatically just by opening the generated Uno project in Xcode once by building with `--debug`.
 Also make sure that the Development Team ID has been correctly set.

 [This](https://developer.apple.com/library/content/documentation/IDEs/Conceptual/AppDistributionGuide/Troubleshooting/Troubleshooting.html) page contains more information about troubleshooting certificate issues.